-One of the biggest struggles my self-employed, creative clients face is marketing.
-These days, every small business owner needs to have some understanding of design, social media, email marketing and copywriting, but with client work and the regular admin duties that come with running a business, where is the time?!
+One of the biggest struggles my clients face is marketing.
+These days, every small business owner needs to have some understanding of design, social media, email marketing and copywriting, but how do you find the time to work on your business when you’re busy working in it?

 I’ve compiled a list of my top five affordable and simple resources for small business owners like you.
 I’ve used these myself and recommend them to all of my clients.

 When you’re not sure what (or why) to post on Instagram:

 This big-picture digital course does a great job of making Instagram strategy understandable for beginners.
 It covers what you’re posting, why you’re posting it and how to engage with people with intention.
 If you’re new to the platform, or not seeing the engagement you’d like, this is a great beginner’s course to get you started.

 When it feels like writing copy is as fun as a root canal:

 It’s copywriting for people who aren’t natural copywriters.
 If you don’t know how to write compelling sales copy, copy that converts, this course is for you.
 I’m a huge fan of Marie Forleo, and also took her signature course, B-School.

 Though this program is the most expensive on the list, Marie offers low monthly payment plans.
 LOVE!
 It’s only open for enrollment once or twice a year, so if it’s closed, get on the waitlist!

 When you’re so over complicated email service providers: